yrvelez/docuchat/README.md

 ## Credits

 DocuChat was developed by Yamil Ricardo Velez.
-It uses the OpenAI API for text embeddings.
+It uses OpenAI's API for text embeddings and chat functionality.